awillats/clinc/planning/writing_tasks.md

 - ( ) NOTE: don't have to get all the way through all the methods before hitting rest of results
-  - under this results-first model, can
+  - under this results-first model, can postpone details  til later

 # Writing
 ## Easy tasks